Eight-Thousanders.com is the original poster design series honouring the highest mountains on earth.

 The lack of oxygen above 8,000 metres can be fatal for climbers.
 The human body functions best at sea level where the atmospheric pressure is 1013.25 millibars.
 In the death zone, pressure is less than 356 millibars.

 In the death zone and higher, no human body can acclimatize.
-The body uses up its store of oxygen faster than it can be replenished.
+Oxygen in your body is used up faster than it can be replenished.
 An extended stay in the zone without supplementary oxygen will result in deterioration of body functions, loss of consciousness and, ultimately, death.

 The first recorded attempt on an eight-thousander was when Albert F. Mummery, Geoffrey Hastings and J. Norman Collie tried to climb Pakistan’s Nanga Parbat in 1895.
 The attempt failed when Mummery and two Gurkhas were killed by an avalanche.